LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 Otherwise, complete your description and your job in the right language file(s) in `theme/tranquilpeak/languages`.

 **Tranquilpeak theme is currently not ready to support multi-languages.
-It will be the next release.**
+It will be in a next release.**

 ### Theme configuration ###

 Complete `theme/tranquilpeak/_config.yml` with your information.
 Read above sections to have more information.

 #### Sidebar